 Mr. Oldakowski.
 We entered into an employment agreement with Mr. Oldakowski on November 7, 2017, which governs the current terms of his employment with us.
-Pursuant to the agreement, Mr. Oldakowski was entitled to an initial annual base salary of \$276,925 (subsequently increased to \$314,485) and is eligible to receive an annual performance bonus with a target amount of up to 20% of his base salary (subsequently increased to 40%), as determined by our board of directors.
+Pursuant to the agreement, Mr. Oldakowski is entitled to an annual base salary and is eligible to receive an annual performance bonus.
 Mr. Oldakowski's employment is at will.

-Mr. Stewart.
-We entered into an employment agreement with Mr. Stewart on September 1, 2020, which governs the current terms of his employment with us.
-Pursuant to the agreement, Mr. Stewart was entitled to an initial annualized base salary of \$54,080 for the remainder of calendar year 2020, and commencing on January 1, 2021, an annual base salary of \$305,000.
-Mr. Stewart was eligible to receive an annual performance bonus of up to \$30,500 for calendar year 2020 and an annual performance bonus with a target amount of up to 30% of his base salary thereafter.
-Mr. Stewart's employment is at will.
+Mr. Shippy.
+We entered into an employment agreement with Mr. Shippy on June 14, 2021, which governs the current terms of his employment with us.
+Pursuant to the agreement, Mr. Shippy was entitled to an initial annual base salary of \$320,000 (subsequently increased to \$370,000, as described under "Annual Base Salary" above).
+Mr. Shippy is eligible to receive an annual performance bonus with a target amount of up to 40% of his base salary.
+Mr. Shippy's employment is at will.